 Our Programs

-Direct feedback and communication with corrections officers and other frontline staff is essential to the overall mission of One Voice United and critical to understanding and developing effective and informed criminal justice reform.
+Direct feedback and communication with corrections officers and other frontline professionals is essential to the overall mission of One Voice United and critical to understanding and developing effective and informed criminal justice policy.

 If you are interested in becoming a One Voice United intelligence officer, please contact Brian Dawe.

-The One Voice United Medal of Honor brings together corrections officers and staff from across the country to recognize their heroism, courage and professionalism throughout the field of corrections.
+The One Voice United National Medal of Honor brings together corrections officers, staff and civilians from across the country to recognize their heroism, courage and professionalism throughout the field of corrections.

 Learn more about the Medal of Honor, how to nominate an individual and attend the ceremony, here.